 Discussion

 Frequently grazed areas display considerable diversity in grass traits, growth forms and community composition (Fig. 2).
 Counter to our predictions, 1) we observed grazer attractor grasses that comprise grazing lawns across all rainfall and soil conditions, with tufted attractors being more prevalent at high rainfall than lateral attractors, and 2) the prevalence of avoider grasses and bare ground – our indicators of overgrazing – was not clearly linked to environmental conditions (Fig. 4).
 The potential for grazing lawn establishment but also for overgrazing thus seems widespread.
-However, the diversity and distribution of grass growth forms we observe across frequently grazed sites should be useful in assessing the risk/benefit trade-off of managing for grazing lawns in different environments, as discussed below.
+However, the diversity and distribution of grass growth forms we observe across frequently grazed sites should be useful in assessing the risk/benefit trade-off of using concentrated grazing to establish grazing lawns in different environments, as discussed below.

 Grass life history strategies and their environmental relationships